 Please note that elective courses will not run if the cohort is too small

-Study AND gain University credit
+Study this course AND gain University credit

 (suitable for CPD, CME - starts as above):

-Study WITHOUT gaining University credit
+Study this course WITHOUT gaining University credit

 (suitable for CPD, CME - starts anytime):